by Glenn T. Stanton

 This article was extracted by Focus on the Family Malaysia with permission.
 Copyright © 2004 Focus on the Family.
 All rights reserved.
 International copyright secured.

 Every son needs a father who understands, communicates, and encourages him.
 Dad, your verbal affirmation, acknowledgement, and affection are crucial in his development into his tween and teenage years.
-Register for a two-day escapade to connect with your son (9 – 13 years old) like never before at family.org.my/dadandson!
+Register your interest to join this two-day escapade to connect with your son (9 – 13 years old) like never before at family.org.my/dadandson!